xeodus/xeodus/README.md

 ## About Me

 Hi there!
-I'm a blockchain developer, building a sustainable supply chain for global humanitarian aid flow.
+I'm a blockchain developer who loves to build cool stuffs.

 ## Socials